NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``EC00647``: Mississippi Canyon Block 807 [2002]
  |    W006: No density values provided

-``EC01655``: Deep Water Horizon Riser
- |    E030: Oils must have an API
- |    W006: No density values provided

 ``EC01803``: IFO 380
  |    E030: Oils must have an API
  |    W006: No density values provided

 ``EC04002``: Alberta Sweet Mixed Blend #6
- |    E032: Distillation type is "None", it must be one of: ['mass fraction', 'volume fraction']
+ |    E032: Distillation type is "None", it must be one of: ['volume fraction', 'mass fraction']
  |    W009: Distillation fraction recovered is missing or invalid

-``EC14852``: Biodiesel Tallow B100
- |    E030: Oils must have an API
- |    E044: Value: NM for density is not valid

 ############